Blog

 Education and Training

-It’s essential that both healthcare professionals and patients are educated on ways to prevent CLABSI with TPN as well as CLABSI symptoms to watch out for.
+It’s essential that both healthcare professionals and patients are educated on ways to prevent CLABSI as well as CLABSI symptoms to watch out for.

 Healthcare providers must receive ongoing education to learn the best practices for inserting and maintaining central venous catheters.